 There are over-the-counter products that your dog can take to help alleviate its stress and anxiety.
 Here at TruDog, we pride ourselves in selling a high-quality calming treat that is specifically designed to relieve anxiety and stress in your dog.

 CALM ME – Calming Support Soft Chews are veterinary formulated treats that can be used to relieve anxiety in your dog.
 With over 160 positive reviews, it’s safe to say that CALM ME – Calming Support Soft Chews are a safe and affordable way to help your dog with its anxiety.
-Made with entirely organic ingredients such as ginger root and chamomile, this delicious chewable snack can help with the following:
+Made with entirely natural ingredients such as ginger root and chamomile, this delicious chewable snack can help with the following:

 - Keeps your dog naturally calm and relaxed